 Here’s how to do it:

-- Add a new feed source: You should see a page called Feed Sources.
-At the top, click Add New.
+- Add a new source: You should see the Sources page.
+At the top, click Add a new source.

-Also, if you have multiple podcast feed sources, you can set the ones you want to show using the Display Options settings.
-Additionally, you can show multiple sources in this same feed.
+Also, if you have multiple podcast sources, you can choose which ones to show using the display settings.
+You can show episodes from a single source or combine multiple sources in one feed.

 Simplify Podcast Listening With WP RSS Aggregator